-The professional market has been created for centuries, and the cryptocurrency market is still very young, so we are witnessing various stories of both the success and the fall of a particular digital token.
-History is cyclical.
-This is why the digital currency market may resemble the times of the Amsterdam Stock Exchange and the IPOs held at that time.
+The professional market has been created for centuries, and the cryptocurrency market is still very young, so we are witnessing various stories of the success and the fall of a particular digital token.
+History is cyclical; this is why the digital currency market may resemble the Amsterdam Stock Exchange and the IPOs held at that time.

 Reference.
 In 1611, the East India Company was renamed the Amsterdam Exchange.

 At that time, the market lacked a strict system for regulating the placement of shares, which allowed fraudulent IPOs to be conducted.
-The peak of such events occurs in the XVIII century, when funds were raised for the creation of a “perpetual motion machine,” for the “relocation of tropical monkeys” or in general for a “very profitable enterprise.”
+The peak of such events occurred in the XVIII century when funds were raised for the creation of a “perpetual motion machine,” for the “relocation of tropical monkeys,” or in general for a “very profitable enterprise.”

 In the cryptocurrency industry, such years fall on 2017–2020, thousands of projects with “flights to the moon” or the release of a token for something, and for what it is unknown.
-And not so much time has passed, the market is developing, becoming stronger, but the competition in such a market is quite weak.
-This can be traced to the level of service, the speed of development of tools, there is simply no real struggle for the consumer.
-Besides, the problem is not only for the business, but also for the consumer.
-When preference is given to absurd things, in the style of “digital bread” or “digital socks.”
+And not so much time has passed, the market is developing, becoming more robust, but the competition in such a market is relatively weak; this can be traced to the level of service, the speed of development of tools, there is simply no real struggle for the consumer.
+Besides, the problem is not only for the business but also for the consumer.
+When the preference is given to absurd things, in the style of “digital bread” or “digital socks.”
 However, people invest their money and support such areas, thereby weakening the competitive ability of the business.

 As mentioned at the very beginning of the material, professional exchanges are large-infrastructure.
 And when creating the entire TKEY ecosystem, the team was guided by the principles of an infrastructure, platform-based approach to achieve positive results in the future.

-The base function of the exchange is to accept orders to buy/sell various trading instruments and to combine orders into a deal.
-Trading instruments is an asset that has a price set and can be bought or sold; for example, dollars, the barrel of oil, gold, stock, etc.
+The base function of the exchange is to accept orders to buy/sell various trading instruments and combine orders into a deal.
+Trading instruments are an asset that has a price set and can be bought or sold; for example, dollars, the barrel of oil, gold, stock, and more.

-In other words, the exchange provides you with tools so that you can easily buy or sell the asset you need at a fair price you.
-Besides, so that you can receive this asset, and subsequently withdraw it to a bank or other account.
+In other words, the exchange provides you with tools to easily buy or sell the asset you need at a fair price you.
+Besides, you can receive this asset and subsequently withdraw it to a bank or other account.

 The tasks of the exchange divide into several processes: matching, clearing, and risk management.

-Matching system (trading engine) It is responsible for matching buy/sell orders, thereby bringing together the orders of the seller and the buyer in the order book.
+Matching system (trading engine) It is responsible for matching buy/sell orders, thereby bringing together the seller and buyer orders in the order book.